 - A signed bank letter from the student or student's sponsor(s) (as applicable), stating when an account was opened, the type of account and its current balance.
 It is possible to have more than one sponsor.
 The sponsor(s) do not need to reside in the United States, nor must they be relatives.

-- A signed and notarized Seminole State Affidavit of Support.
+- A signed Seminole State Affidavit of Support.

 - As part of the admissions process, students on an F-1 visa must purchase and provide proof of health insurance from the College's provider prior to enrolling in classes.
 Coverage must be maintained during their entire period of study.
 Insurance must be purchased for each academic year.